-Richard Tice explained it was a moment for the UK to strike while the iron is hot and “embarrass” the by offering doses to the .
+Richard Tice explained it was a moment for the UK to strike while the iron is hot and “embarrass” the EU by offering vaccine doses to the Republic of Ireland.
 He believed it would allow the UK to secure “negotiation leverage” against a country which was staunchly against Brexit and show up the bloc’s failures.
 But Julia Hartley-Brewer was not as compassionate and believed the EU had made its bed and should sleep in it.

 Speaking on talkRADIO, Mr Tice said: “This is a moment of leverage we can use against the European Union, they’re on the backfoot, we shouldn’t let them get away with this, we’ve got to sort out some issues between Great Britain and Northern Ireland to do with the Protocol and we shouldn’t let that pass.”